iomete/iom-docs/glossary/large-language-models.md

 ---
 title: Large Language Models (LLMs)
-description: Explore Large Language Models (LLMs), advanced machine learning models transforming natural language processing.
-Trained on massive datasets, LLMs perform tasks such as answering questions, chat, code generation, translation, and more, driving business impact across industries.
+description: Large Language Models (LLMs) are revolutionizing the field of natural language processing (NLP).
+These advanced machine learning models are trained on massive datasets to understand the patterns and structures of human language.
 ---

 # Large Language Models (LLMs)